e-kolpakov/e-kolpakov.github.io/design/_posts/2020-03-14-doing-dependency-Inversion-right.md

 [^1]: The same logic is valid for the more advanced architectures too, (e.g. Hexagon), "layered" is chosen for
     simplicity and because "everyone knows it".

 ... or maybe the team has started with DIP in mind right away, so that's their actual architecture diagram from the get-go.
-In any case, the next step is to implement it on code - and this is where that _suboptimality_ I'm talking about creeps in.
+In any case, the next step is to implement it in code - and this is where that _suboptimality_ I'm talking about creeps in.

 # How to do DIP in code

 Ok, both sentences in DIP definition can be boiled down to "interfaces should depend on interfaces, implementations should depend on interfaces (and not other implementations)".
-That's easy, we just convert
+That's easy - we just convert

 ```java